 I Want to Say is a 27-minute documentary short, produced by Goodby Silverstein & Partners and production company Bodega, that tells the story of how assistive technology can help to unlock the voices of children with autism through technology.

 The film sprang from the desire to share stories of hope of six children with autism who communicated for the first time through the use of touch technology.
-It highlights the growing prevalence of autism (recently reported to affect 1 in 88), the parents’ emotional struggle to communicate with their children, and the hope and promise that came with introducing assistive technology to the autism community.
+It highlights the growing prevalence of autism (reported to affect 1 in 68 in March 2014), the parents’ emotional struggle to communicate with their children, and the hope and promise that came with introducing assistive technology to the autism community.

 I Want to Say chronicles the lives of several children from the Hope Technology School in Palo Alto, an inclusive school with both typical and special-needs students working together.
 Teachers at the school discovered that touch technology can empower those with autism to communicate with their families after years of silence and even tell their parents they love them for the first time.
 The film also features Temple Grandin, a hero in the autism community.